SchneiderNejc/solidity-by-example/readme.md

 The external contract supports the expected functionality (e.g., permit).
 Calls to external contracts behave predictably and do not silently fail or trigger unintended fallback functions.

+DEFI

+# Chainlink Price Oracle

+The ChainlinkPriceOracle contract fetches the latest price data for a specified asset pair (ETH/USD) using Chainlink's decentralized oracle network.

+Functions:

+getLatestPrice
+Purpose: Returns the most recent ETH/USD price in human-readable format.
+Steps:
+Calls the latestRoundData function of the Chainlink AggregatorV3Interface.

+Returns:
+Current ETH/USD price as an int256.
+Key Features:

+Dependency: Relies on the Chainlink AggregatorV3Interface at a hardcoded address for price data.
+Scaling: Chainlink prices are returned with an 8-decimal precision; this is adjusted for usability.

 # Staking Rewards

 The StakingRewards contract allows users to stake an ERC20 token to earn rewards in another ERC20 token.
 Rewards are distributed over a specified duration, calculated proportionally to the user's staked amount and the time elapsed.
 The contract is simple, efficient, and includes basic admin controls for reward management.